 By Swarnendu Biswas

-Not only because she towered over me with her tall 6 foot frame and amazingly broad shoulders (here I took solace from the fact that in Zor Ka Jhatka she towered over Shahrukh Khan too), but also perhaps because my preconceived mindset, which still regrettably has some remnants of male chauvinism, couldn’t comprehend that a champion wrestler could also be so ravishingly gorgeous and beautiful.
+Not only because she towered over me with her tall 6-foot frame and amazingly broad shoulders (here I took solace from the fact that in Zor Ka Jhatka she towered over Shahrukh Khan too), but also perhaps because my preconceived mindset, which still regrettably has some remnants of male chauvinism, couldn’t comprehend that a champion wrestler could also be one of the most beautiful sportswomen.

 However, thankfully and mercifully, she chose to put me at ease with her cascade-like laughter, as our conversation progressed…